patrikx3/redis-ui/README.md

 * Works as a backend
   * For now, it only works with HTTPS
+    * Warning: Actually, until Electron NodeJs version is below v10.13.0, we disabled https2 and use https.

 * Works as a desktop via Electron
   * I have
     * Linux